bmatcuk/terraform-provider-vagrant/README.md

 When the file changes, the hash will change, and terraform will ask for an update.

+### Really Forcing an Update
+Changing an environment variable, as suggested above, essentially runs `vagrant reload`.
+Sometimes this isn't enough.
+If the resource's `name` changes, it will signal to terraform that it needs to completely destroy the resource and recreate it.

 ## Removing Machines
 Sadly, due to some limitations in vagrant, it's not possible to automatically